-Source Relevance of Scope 1 emissions from this source Relevance of Scope 2 emissions excluded from this source Explain why the source is excluded Gaps in our data due to recent acquisitions or capital expenditures on new or existing facilities.
-Emissions excluded due to a recent acquisition Emissions excluded due to a recent acquisition Enerplus' has a number of facilities across Canada and the U.S. ranging from very small to mid-size.
-Enerplus' believes that we have captured an accurate representation of facilities necessary for GHG emissions calculations however; there may be gaps in the data due to recent acquisitions or capital expenditures on new or existing facilities.
-While Enerplus' works diligently at updating this data in a timely manner, there is a potential uncertainty during the calculation of our GHG emissions.
-Diesel/propane combustion emissions from drilling/completions activities outside of British Columbia.
+Source Relevance of Scope 1 emissions from this source Relevance of Scope 2 emissions excluded from this source Explain why the source is excluded Diesel/propane combustion emissions from drilling/completions activities outside of British Columbia.
 Emissions are not evaluated Emissions are not evaluated Except for facilities located in British Columbia and in the United States, diesel and propane combustion data for drilling and completions activities is not available in our current data tracking systems.